dsarona/ds_class/Project/ProjectPaper.md

-# Problem statement and hypothesis
+## Problem statement and hypothesis
+Limited security resources to monitor and respond to attacks on a growing number of hosts and services Virtual and Cloud solutions reducing deployment time and overhead - growth of the devops model (instant deployment) No easy model for identifying at risk services once they are deployed - why are some hosts compromised and not others Need to automate as much as possible - no time for manually reviewing data

-# Description of your data set and how it was obtained
+## Description of your data set and how it was obtained
+Public data on service and hosts

+Shodan
+Info for an ASN
+Firewall data on network connections

+Query by 'live' IP's collected in step one
+Organized by GEO, Port dst, and frequency

-# Description of any pre-processing steps you took
+## Description of any pre-processing steps you took

-# What you learned from exploring the data, including visualizations
+## What you learned from exploring the data, including visualizations

-# How you chose which features to use in your analysis
+## How you chose which features to use in your analysis

-# Details of your modeling process, including how you selected your models and validated them
+## Details of your modeling process, including how you selected your models and validated them

-# Your challenges and successes
+## Your challenges and successes

-# Possible extensions or business applications of your project
+## Possible extensions or business applications of your project

-# Conclusions and key learnings
+## Conclusions and key learnings